-There are two types of motivation, intrinsic and extrinsic.
-Therefore, an organization needs to understand for a fact that not employees are clones, they are individuals with different traits.
+An organization needs to understand for a fact that not employees are clones.
+They are individuals with different traits.
 Thus, effectively motivating your employees will need to acquire a deeper understanding of the different types and ways of motivation.

-Therefore, you will be able to categorize your employees better and apply the right type of motivation to increase the level of employee engagement and employee satisfaction.
-Some employees respond better to intrinsic motivation while others may respond better to extrinsic motivation.
+Therefore, you will be able to categorize your employees better and apply the right type of motivation to increase the level of employee engagement and employee job satisfaction.
+Some employees respond better to intrinsic motivation, while others may respond better to extrinsic motivation.

 Intrinsic motivation means that an individual is motivated from within.
 He/she has the desire to perform well at the workplace because the results are in accordance with his/her belief system.

-Therefore, an individual’s deep-rooted beliefs are usually the strongest motivational factors.
-Such individuals show common qualities like acceptance, curiosity, honor, desire to achieve success.
+An individual’s deep-rooted beliefs are usually the strongest motivational factor.
+Such individuals show common qualities like acceptance, curiosity, honor, and desire to achieve success.

-Research has shown that praise increases intrinsic motivation, so does positive employee feedback.
-So if you are a manager, supervisor or in a leadership role, please be intentional with your feedback or praise.
-Make sure it is empowering and your employees understand your expectations.
+Research has shown that praise increases intrinsic motivation, and so does positive employee feedback.
+So if you are a manager, supervisor, or in a leadership role, please be intentional with your feedback or praise.
+Make sure it is empowering and that your employees understand your employee expectations.

-Moreover, research says extrinsic rewards can sometimes promote the willingness in a person to learn a new skillset.
-Additionally, rewards like bonuses, perks, awards, etc. can motivate people or provide tangible feedback.
+Moreover, research says extrinsic rewards can sometimes promote the willingness of a person to learn a new skill set.
+Additionally, rewards like bonuses, perks, awards, etc., can motivate people or provide tangible feedback.

 Undoubtedly, motivation plays a very important factor in a human’s life.
-Therefore, motivated employees take initiatives, are eager to take up additional responsibilities, are innovative and go-getters.
+Therefore, motivated employees take the initiative, are eager to take up additional responsibilities, and are innovative and go-getters.

 Motivated employees ensure: